 Where to Find Ziploc Accessory Bags

-This means that you could probably take out a bag that has tampons inside it in front of your friends—or a blind date, if you’re feeling daring—and they wouldn’t notice.
+This means that you could probably, say, take out a bag that has tampons inside it in front of your friends—or a blind date, if you’re feeling daring—and they likely wouldn’t notice.

 Essential Stuff Bags

 Skinny Stuff Bags (3.875″ x8.125″)

 After using them, things went from their usual chaos and disorganization to suddenly being neat and orderly.
 It even went from me not being able to close the zip to having empty pockets, too.

 I think it may have even been the first time I’ve seen my purse with empty sections and pockets, like magic.
 And it really did make me think of Perkin’s Magic Tent—that ever-ending bag-turned-tent in Harry Potter.

 The 10-Count Collection Bags